Mamie/BMI212-Glaucoma/README.md

 contributions:
 - All authors contributed equally to the completion of this project
-- Mamie worked on cohort selection, propensity score matching, model search and building, documentation, figures, and paper writing.
+- Mamie worked on cohort selection, data exploration/cleanup, propensity score matching, model search and building, documentation, figures, and paper writing.
 - Soltan worked on background, model search and building, troubleshooting, figures, and paper writing.
 - Sunil worked on background, data exploration/cleanup, medication data preprocessing, model search and building, and paper writing.